 When it comes to property in the city centre, apartment living is the norm and it is quite pricey.
-Average property prices in Melbourne are AUD$875,980.
+Average property prices in Melbourne are a shade under AUD$900,000.
 Some great suburbs to consider are Nillumbik, Geelong and Ballarat.
 Nillumbik has even been found to have the highest overall quality of life in Australia!

 Often in fierce competition with Melbourne, Sydney is another great city to consider when looking to buy property in Australia.
 Sydney differs to Melbourne in a number of ways.
 It is more business-centric than the artsy Melbourne, has a warmer climate, and some of Australia’s most famous golden sand beaches, such as Bondi Beach.
 Sydney has a higher cost of living, but salaries are also higher.

 Home to the Sydney Opera House – of course! – and the Sydney Harbour bridge, the city has some impressive architecture.
 Its Aboriginal heritage still very much flows though the city, with some stunning Aboriginal rock art to see.
 Sydney is one of the most multicultural cities in Australia, and this is certainly evident in the diverse cuisine available.

 Average property prices are well over AUD$1,100,000.
 Some great suburbs to consider are: Kirribilli, Woolloomooloo, Balmain East, Glebe and Hunters Hill.